 What happens if an individual is taking prescription medication and screens positive on a drug test?

 Employees in the workplace and individuals seeking employment may be required to complete a drug test.
-Depending on the reason for testing, the drug test may be unannounced in scenarios such as random or post-accident testing.
+Depending on the reason for testing, the drug test may be unannounced in scenarios such as random drug testing or post-accident drug testing.
 Sometimes an individual subject to a drug test may be taking a prescribed substance, which will cause their drug test specimen to yield a presumptive-positive result.
 In these cases, the use of a Medical Review Officer (MRO) can help an employer consider all possible explanations for a positive drug test result.

 A solution to a likely scenario

 During the past two weeks, you experience pain in your mouth.
 You know exactly which molar and how long it has been pestering you.
 After a visit to your dentist, you get some tough news that not one but several teeth are beyond saving and need to be extracted.
 Post-procedure you return to work, but test positive for opiates on an unannounced drug test.
 You fill the blanks and realize you followed your dentist’s instructions and are taking your prescription for hydrocodone.
 What happens next?

 If you work for the federal government, it is very likely that your employer utilizes an MRO.
 However, privately held companies have a choice when it comes to utilizing MRO services.

 A Medical Review Officer (MRO) is a licensed physician responsible for receiving and reviewing laboratory results and evaluating potential medical explanations for those drug test results.
 They are a neutral, independent, third-party entity that looks at the integrity of the testing process and surrounding circumstances and advocates for accuracy of the results.

 They typically get involved when a drug test result is: